Friday Update 10/25/13

 The Corrections recruits graduated on Monday evening.
 The keynote speaker was Cornita A. Riley, Chief of Corrections for the Orange County Corrections Department.
 The instructor speaker was retired chief of the Astatula Police Department, Carson Sink.
 Fourteen new Correctional Officers are now ready to go to work in this important and honorable profession.

-correctionsgrads 400x267 Friday Update 10/25/13 correctionsgrads2 400x300 Friday Update 10/25/13
+correctionsgrads 400x267 Friday Update 10/25/13opens IMAGE file correctionsgrads2 400x300 Friday Update 10/25/13opens IMAGE file

 The Day Law Enforcement recruits have completed the traffic crash investigations block this week and moved into traffic stops on Thursday.
 The Night Law Enforcement recruits have continued in the Communications block this week.
 All are progressing nicely.